nikkiguo/Ripple-App/README.md

 # Ripple App
-A carbon-tracking mobile app built in Android Studio with features such as daily activity input, data visualization, and sustainability tips.
+An Android carbon-tracking mobile app built with features such as daily activity input, data visualization, and sustainability tips.

 ## App Onboarding
 A preliminary survey and information guide.